Waziup/learning-center-content/content/en/courses/9.AI/2.MachineLearning/2.LinearRegression/index.md

 ---
-title: Regression Analysis: Linear Regression
+title: "Regression Analysis: Linear Regression"
 ---

 In this lesson, we'll learn the basics about linear regression analysis.